 Elliott is crazy intense as Tell.
 This is a rough, wild-eyed Sam Elliott, which is a fun change of pace when you’ve mostly been watching his newer projects.
 Tell was described as tall and gangly, the less good-looking Sackett, and kind of feral – but in the books he was much more sociable, and could talk his way out of violent situations.
 Elliott’s spin on the character works for the rewrites.

 Glenn Ford as Tom Sunday is freaking flawless.
 His character has the biggest journey, and you can feel the power of his lifelong acting career in the performance.
 The more times I watch The Sacketts, the more I appreciate how much Ford put into the character.

 Cap Rountree is my favourite Ben Johnson role of all time, and that’s hard to call because he’s been instrumental in so many great Westerns.
-Even though the scenes with Tell and Cap are so far from the original book, I LIVE for their friendship.
+Even though the scenes with Tell and Cap are so far from the original book, I LIVE for their friendship and the way Johnson lights up the screen.
 Tell’s story became my favourite of the two once he joined up with Cap.

 And of course, Jack Elam always brings me joy, even when he’s playing a dirtbag like Ira Bigelow.